AutoCAD Raster Design training course teaching how to convert images into objects you can work on in AutoCAD.

 Payment for AutoCAD Raster Design training can be made bank transfer or card.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an AutoCAD Raster Design training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request AutoCAD Raster Design Essentials course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Inserting and creating images

 - Inserting images

 - Using the Image Management option in Toolspace

 - Merging images

 - Correlating scanned drawings